QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/index.md

 ➡️ You may have to use `schema_name.table_name` in your requests.

-A **domain** 🌍 refer to the values that an attribute can take.
+A **domain** 🌍 refers to the values that an attribute can take.
 This is determined by the type, and the constraints on it.
 </details>

 ```sql!